My Story

 I had no safe place.

-The schools I attended offered no respite, as social isolation and ostracism accompanied me wherever I went.
+The schools I attended offered no respite, as utter social isolation and ostracism accompanied me wherever I went.

 Back then, perpetually on the brink, I tried to cease myself from crying, yet to no avail.
 I was so overly sensitive that any minor upsets (the sorts that most children my age could easily shrug off, instances of a peer telling you to "shut up," for example) hurled me into a flustered panic.
 Tears blasted out like a bath tap, droplets sprayed everywhere.
 Distressed yet repressed, my body would surrender to lachrymose as my mouth couldn't express the unrelenting melancholy.